Maps and Atlases

 Several of John Rocque’s works provide details of Ireland in the 18th century.

 The Fagel Collection contains over 1,600 separate sheet maps printed before 1790 which cover all the then-known areas of the world.

 Ordnance Survey maps of Ireland and Great Britain are kept in the Map Library.

-The most significant collection of maps of Irish interest in the Manuscripts and Archives Research Library is that of George Carew, Lord President of Munster at the beginning of the 17th century (MS 1209).
+The most significant collection of maps of Irish interest in Manuscripts & Archives is that of George Carew, Lord President of Munster at the beginning of the 17th century (MS 1209).
 This collection contains nearly 70 maps and is one of the largest sets of original Tudor and early Stuart maps of Ireland surviving anywhere.
 They are known collectively as the "Hardiman Atlas" after their first cataloguer, James Hardiman.

 Catalogues and Bibliography

-Catalogues for individual collections are available in the reading room of the Manuscripts and Archives Research Library.
+Catalogues for individual collections are available in the reading room of Manuscripts & Archives.